google/dfindexeddb/README.md

 # dfIndexeddb

-dfindexeddb is an experimental Python tool for performing digital forensic analysis of IndexedDB files.
+dfindexeddb is an experimental Python tool for performing digital forensic analysis of IndexedDB and leveldb files.

 It parses leveldb, IndexedDB and javascript structures from these files without requiring native libraries.

-The content of IndexedDB files is dependent on what a web application stores locally/offline using the web browser's [IndexedDB API](https://www.w3.org/TR/IndexedDB/).
-Examples of content might include:
+The content of IndexedDB files is dependent on what a web application stores locally/offline using the web browser's
+[IndexedDB API](https://www.w3.org/TR/IndexedDB/).
+Examples of content might
+include:
 * text from a text/source-code editor application,
 * emails and contact information from an e-mail application,
 * images and metadata from a photo gallery application